 - Click Start > Administrative Tools > Group Policy Management.

 - Under Domains, right click your domain and click Create a GPO in this domain, and link it here.

-We will create a policy named Logon_Banner.
-Click on OK.
+Create a policy and name it as Logon_Banner.
+Click OK.

 On the client computer open the command prompt and run the command gpupdate.

 Log off from the client computer.
 Hold CTRL+ALT and press DEL.
-You must find the logon banner.
-Click on OK to login to the computer.
+You should now see the logon banner.
+Click OK to login to the computer.